cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 HTTP/2 introduced multiplexing.
 Now, the browser can send unlimited number of requests to the server, then download all files simultaneously with only one TCP connection.

-Consequently, HTTP/2 takes care of multiple TCP connections and the waiting times before each download.
+Consequently, HTTP/2 takes care of multiple TCP connections and the waiting time before each download.
 In one sense, consolidating CSS and JS files might be unnecessary.

 To verify which HTTP version is used for requests on your site, you can use https://tools.keycdn.com/http2-test